 Spine, Cerebrovascular/Endovascular, Pediatric, Epilepsy, Functional, Tumor, Trauma and NICU

 Each resident will spend the entire 36-months rotating through each of the above sub-specialties of neurosurgery, as well as provide one month of night-sweeper responsibilities each year.
-During the PGY-3, a resident will complete four consecutive months of trauma.
+During the PGY-3 year, a resident will complete four consecutive months of trauma.

 PGY-5 - PGY-6